Daedalus-code/cmangos-script/README.md

 "Update Database" Converting myisam -> innodb?
 Works on MariaDB.

 #### What's the purpose of this tool?
-This tool introduce helping functions and features for admins running a WoW Vanilla server.
+This tool introduce helping functions and features for admins running a WoW server.
 #### How do you get it to work?
 ##### First time install
 ```mkdir /home/```